Summary

 - Your GP (doctor)

-- Sexual Health Victoria (SHV) – book an appointment online or call Melbourne CBD Clinic: (03) 9660 4700, Box Hill Clinic: (03) 9257 0100 or (free call): 1800 013 952.
+- Sexual Health Victoria (SHV) – talk to a disability specialist, book a clinic appointment online or call Melbourne CBD Clinic: (03) 9660 4700, Box Hill Clinic: (03) 9257 0100 or (free call): 1800 013 952.
 These services are youth friendly

 - Talking to children with cognitive disabilities, Sexual Health Victoria.